 Nothing, they’re exactly the same dish!
 Butter Chicken is also known as Makhan Murg, and is India’s most popular curry both domestically and globally!

 Absolutely.
 Some people say that you should only use chicken thighs as they are more favoursome and are less prone to drying out in the slow cooker, due to their higher fat content.
-Chicken breast will work fine too, just make sure you adjust the cooking time accordingly (details in the recipe card below).
+Chicken breast will work fine too, just make sure you reduce the cooking time accordingly (details in the recipe card below).

 Do I need a slow cooker to make Butter Chicken?